psf/requests/docs/user/authentication.rst

 - NTLM_

-If you want to use any of these forms of authentication, go straight to their Github page and follow the instructions.
+If you want to use any of these forms of authentication, go straight to their GitHub page and follow the instructions.

 New Forms of Authentication